JdeRobot/RoboticsAcademy/docs/_pages/exercises/AutonomousCars/follow_line.md

 - Inside `assets\websocket_address.js` , change the variable websocket_address to the IP address through which the container is connected.
 Usually for Linux machine it is `127.0.0.1` and for Windows is `192.168.99.100`.

 - Launch the `exercise.html` web-page.
-Wait for some time until an alert appears with the message `Connection Established`.
+Click on the 'connect' button .
+Wait for some time until an alert appears with the message `Connection Established` and the button turns green displaying 'connected'.

 - The exercise can be used after the alert.